Runa457/chocolate_hunter_runa/README.md

 + #### In the camp

   Runa must eat enough chocolate in a certain amount of time.
 She can extend her lifespan only if she eat chocolates.\
   She can make potions by extracting ingredients from chocolate to recover her health.
-But she cannot restore her life with potions.\
+But she cannot restore her lifespan with potions.\
   Upgrading equipments by special magic costs a lot of chocolate, but it is worth it.
 Weapon and armor can be upgraded.

 + #### In the crossroad

   After each battle, you can choose one of the three paths to proceed.\
-  Each path contains series of battles.
+  Each path contains series of battles.\
+  Press B to return to the camp.

   You can check the total number of battles (S), the number of enemies (E), amount of chocolate enemies have (C).